Disability and Death Discharges

 Total and Permanent Disability

-As of July 1, 2010, this discharge requires certification from a doctor that you are unable to work and earn money because of an illness or injury that is expected to result in death, last for a continuous period of not less than 60 months or can be expected to last for a continuous period of not less than 60 months (5 years).
-This is more restrictive than most other federal disability programs, but less restrictive than the prior standard.
+This discharge requires certification from a doctor that you are unable to work and earn money because of an illness or injury that is expected to result in death, last for a continuous period of not less than 60 months or can be expected to last for a continuous period of not less than 60 months (5 years).

 FFEL, Direct and Perkins loans can be discharged for qualified borrowers.
 Parents with PLUS loans may apply for discharge based on their own disabilities, not those of their children.
 If two parents have a PLUS loan and only one becomes disabled, the other parent remains obligated to repay the loan.

 1. Veterans who have been determined by the Secretary of Veterans Affairs to be unemployable due to a service-connected condition qualify for this discharge without having to provide additional documentation from a doctor.
-The Department released a letter with more information for veterans applying for this discharge.
 Veterans that obtain a discharge in this way are eligible for a refund of any student loan payments received by the Department of Education after the effective date of the V.A. determination, or

 2. If you are receiving Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits, you can submit a Social Security Administration (SSA) notice of award for SSDI or SSI benefits stating that your next scheduled disability review will be within 5 to 7 years from the date of your most recent SSA disability determination, or

 You should let Nelnet, the Department of Education’s contractor, know that you want to apply.
 You can do this by phone or email.
 You can call seven days a week at 888-303-7818 (8 a.m. to 8 p.m.
 ET) or email at DisabilityInformation@Nelnet.net.
 You can also let Nelnet know you are applying by using the online disability discharge application.
 You can designate a representative to apply on your behalf.
-You must fill out the representative designation form available on Nelnet’s disability discharge web site.
+You must fill out the representation designation form available in English and Spanish on the Department’s disability discharge web site.

 Once you let Nelnet know you are applying, they are supposed to do the following: